RonIovine/gdbHooks/README.md

 `$ g++ -g TimerWrapper.cc gdbHooksDemo.cc -o gdbHooksDemo`

 <a name="setup"></a>
-### Setup+
+### Setup
-To setup for emacs use, copy the included .emacs file to your home directory and edit the file and edit the file per the instructions in the comments.
+To setup for emacs use, copy the included `.emacs` file to your home directory and edit the file and edit the file per the instructions in the comments.
+Also, place the shell scripts `gdbCli` and `gdbEmacs` and the `timerHooks` file in other locations as necessary and edit the `gdbCli` and `gdbEmacs` files and change the location of the `timerHooks` file as necessary.

 <a name="cliMode"></a>
 ### CLI Mode